-The Medical Historical Library of the Harvey Cushing/John Hay Whitney Medical Library at Yale University is pleased to announce its tenth annual Research Travel Award for use of the Historical Library.
+The Medical Historical Library of the Harvey Cushing/John Hay Whitney Medical Library at Yale University is pleased to announce its eleventh annual Research Travel Award for use of the Historical Library.

 The Ferenc Gyorgyey Research Travel Grant is available to historians, medical practitioners, and other researchers who wish to use the collections of the Harvey Cushing/John Hay Whitney Medical Library.
 In any given year the award is up to $1,500 for one week of research.
 Funds may be used for transportation, housing, food, and photographic reproductions.
 The award is limited to residents of the United States and Canada.